Civic & Institutional: Building for the Public Good

 Key Features

-The San Francisco Botanical Garden Nursery is a high-performance "living machine," an advanced facility engineered to support a critical conservation mission.
-Designed to replace a dilapidated 40-year-old greenhouse, this state-of-the-art project provides a new home for first-class cultivation and the protection of rare and endemic plant species unique to San Francisco's coastal climate.1 The project strategically consolidated the Garden's growing and maintenance facilities, separating them from public areas to enhance both operational efficiency and the visitor experience.8
+The San Francisco Botanical Garden Nursery is a high-performance "living machine," an advanced facility engineered to support a critical mission of growing unique and highly specialized plants for a prized garden.
+Designed to replace a dilapidated 40-year-old greenhouse, this state-of-the-art project provides a new home for the protection of rare and endemic plant species unique to San Francisco's coastal climate.
+The project strategically consolidated the Garden's growing and maintenance facilities, separating them from public areas to enhance both operational efficiency and the visitor experience while creating a facility that met first-class standards for plant cultivation.

 Right arrow icon - Navigation arrow pointing right for forward movement and next actions